boxtim/elm-big-structure/README.md

 # ELM | Big structura

-The repository has a basic scaffolding with some basi structure for big apps with elm-lang.
+The repository has a basic scaffolding with base structure for big apps with elm-lang.